Womack Chaplains Hold Community Walk of Hope

-The All-American Brass Quintet play during the Walk of Hope Community event hosted by Womack chaplains, on May 13, to raise awareness and offer sympathy and support to families affected by life-altering diseases, including Alzheimer’s, Parkinson’s disease, multiple sclerosis, cancer and other illnesses, Womack Army Medical Center Fort Bragg, North Carolina
+FORT BRAGG, NC--A Fort Bragg community member’s need for support inspired Womack Army Medical Center (WAMC) chaplains to initiate a gathering for shared healing and connection.
+The first ever Walk of Hope Community event, held on May 13, raised awareness and offered sympathy and support to families affected by life-altering diseases, including Alzheimer’s, Parkinson’s disease, multiple sclerosis, cancer and other illnesses.

+The event brought together community members, caregivers, and loved ones, united in compassion and solidarity.
+The attendees were welcomed with a heartfelt opening invocation, expressing gratitude for the day and the opportunity to come together in unity and compassion.
+The prayers offered by WAMC chaplains asked for divine comfort and strength for each person, inspiration from the memories of loved ones, and the courage of those fighting these diseases.

+Hospital Commander Col. Stephanie Mont emphasized the importance of community support and partnership during her remarks.

 |Date Taken: